 Having a busy week, I ignored the spam rather than reporting it.
 Then I received a second spam this morning.
 So I decided a blog post was warranted.
 Continue reading

 Somehow one of my older email addresses has found its way onto the spam list of another sleazy photo operation.
 This time it’s the self-proclaimed “Legendary French professional photo lab” that calls itself Picto Online.
 When will people learn that the surest way of making your business look like a scam is by sending spam email?
 The web site at us.pictoonline.com certainly doesn’t reassure me — no phone number listed?
 No thanks, I want people I can talk to.
 They’re in France but have a NY office.
 So why no phone number?
 I bet I can guess.

 It’s also worth noting that these people are (allegedly) in the business of making prints.
-Including large prints which, by definition, will require the sending of large, high resolution files.
-So anyone who does business with them will be sending our their own work in high resolution form.
+This means, by definition, high resolution files.
+So anyone who does business with them will be sending their their own work in high resolution form.
 Do you trust an overseas spammer not to pirate your copyrighted work?
 Not me.
 Not you either, I hope.

 When will people learn that advertising by spam is the surest way to throw away any shred of credibility their business might have?
 If there’s any better way to shout “SCAM!” to the world than through Unsolicited Commercial Email I haven’t found it yet.